iamsonal/aiAgentStudio/README.md

 ## Overview

-This Salesforce AI Agent Studio provides a robust, enterprise-grade, and extensible platform for integrating advanced AI Agents, powered by Large Language Models (LLMs), directly within your Salesforce environment.
+The Salesforce AI Agent Studio is a robust, enterprise-grade, and extensible platform for integrating advanced AI Agents, powered by Large Language Models (LLMs), directly within your Salesforce environment.
 It enables the creation of sophisticated conversational assistants that can understand user intent, access relevant Salesforce data securely, perform complex multi-step actions, and provide intelligent, context-aware responses through a chat interface.

-The framework has been re-architected to prioritize **declarative configuration**, **robust security**, **scalable asynchronous processing**, **comprehensive error handling**, and **deep observability**, allowing technical teams to build, manage, and debug powerful AI-driven workflows entirely within the Salesforce ecosystem.
+The framework is designed to prioritize declarative configuration, robust security, scalable asynchronous processing, and comprehensive error handling, allowing technical teams to build and manage powerful AI-driven workflows entirely within the Salesforce ecosystem.

 ---